colbywhite/why82/README.md

 [ ![Codeship Status for colbywhite/sked](https://codeship.com/projects/b9dbf740-2ff0-0133-67fb-468561e42530/status?branch=master)](https://codeship.com/projects/99538)

-# sked web app
+# why82

-This is an in-progress web app with the goal of filtering down a sports schedule based on criteria.
-For the first pass, it is NBA focused and the criteria is given by the user in the form of what teams they are interested in.
+There are too many NBA games (1230 in total) and there's no way anybody can watch them all.
+Instead, this project aims to narrow down the long schedule into the handful of games that are likely to be worth your time.

 More leagues/criteria will come in the future.

-The app is currently deployed to https://damp-badlands-4590.herokuapp.com.
+The app is currently deployed to http://why82.com

 ## Build